 How to Sponsor A Child:

-it is entirely dependent on voluntary donations and
+is entirely dependent on voluntary donations and child sponsorship

 There is a minimum contribution of £30 per annum (payable

-which you should return with your cheque or fill in
+you should return with your cheque or fill in the details

-the running costs of the kindergarten (mostly on teacher's
+costs of the kindergarten (mostly on teacher's salaries).

-salaries).
-During the first term all benefactors receive
+During the first term all benefactors receive a picture of

-the youngest children, the Langham meant for kids aged
+youngest children, the Langham meant for kids aged 3 and 4,

-coordinate their work to ensure the efficient running
+their work to ensure the efficient running of the school.

-of the school.
-They send regular shipments of educational
+They send regular shipments of educational supplies and garments.

 The aim of the nursery is to avoid teaching by repetition

-a very small amount of money towards their education
+small amount of money towards their education (less than 20